nspies/genomeview/docs/details.rst

 Step 4: exporting the visualization
 -----------------------------------

-As mentioned in the previous section, the document can easily be visualized in-line in jupyter.
+As mentioned in the previous section, the document can easily be visualized in-line in jupyter simply by placing the name of the document variable by itself at the end of a cell.

-In addition, documents can be exported PDF or PNG files using the :py:func:`genomeview.save()` by changing the file suffix to ".pdf"/".png".
+In addition, documents can be saved to SVG, PDF or PNG files using the :py:func:`genomeview.save()` (format is inferred from the provided file-name extension).

-Note that this conversion requires the installation of `inkscape <https://inkscape.org/>`_, `libRsvg <https://wiki.gnome.org/action/show/Projects/LibRsvg>`_ or `webkitToPDF <https://github.com/nspies/webkitToPDF>`_ are installed.
+Note that conversion to PDF/PNG requires `inkscape <https://inkscape.org/>`_, `libRsvg <https://wiki.gnome.org/action/show/Projects/LibRsvg>`_ or (PDF only) `webkitToPDF <https://github.com/nspies/webkitToPDF>`_ to be installed.